-Related: the two properties are related in a way that is relevant for some use cases, but this "way" has no defined semantics
+Related: the two properties are related in a way that is relevant for some use cases, but this relation has no defined semantics.
+For example, in Media RSS, media:credit is related to ma:creator.

+4.2.2.2 Syntactic Level Mappings

+Syntactic level mappings declare the correspondence between two semantically equivalent properties but with a different syntacic expression.
+Its most evident case is the date formatting, but some others may appear.

+t.b.d.

+4.2.2.3 Mapping expression

+Once the matching model has been achieved, it has to be expressed.
+This expression correspondly with the former paragraphs acts at a semantic level and at syntactic one.

 In the context of the W3C Semantic Web activity, SKOS (acronym for Simple Knowledge Organization System) is currently a Candidate Recommendation that defines a vocabulary for representing Knowledge Organization Systems (i.e. vocabularies) and relationships amongst them.
 In SKOS the mapping properties that we take into account in the mapping table are expressed as: skos:exactMatch, skos:narrowMatch, skos:broaderMatch and skos:relatedMatch.
 Some more fine grained definition of the properties has still to be done: we need to agree on the properties' names, define their formal properties (if they are symmetric, etc) and the type of value expected, to enhance more efficient concrete mappings, in the API.
 This list of relations between vocabularies (or informal mappings) and the "Core Media Properties list" is published as a table; its purpose is to get feedback from the communities that are currently using the different vocabularies: the people or companies actually using the different vocabualries could proof-read our interpretation of the vocabularies and comment on the proposed mappings.
 The Core list of properties is not exhaustive and if some properties are judged to be missing for different use cases or in different communities, the list will be extended.
-We defined this list by making an initial set of mapping propositions from the list of vocabularies in scopeto XMP as a pivot vocabulary; from this original mapping table, we checked which of the properties were supported by most of the vocabularies, and which ones were judged unseful by the members of the group present at the Face to Face meeting in Barcelona.
-We selected the list of properties by a cross validation between the member's opinion and the popularity of the properties across the vocabularies, in order to get some level of objectiveness.
+This list has been defined by making an initial set of mapping propositions from the list of vocabularies in scopeto XMP as a pivot vocabulary.
+From this original mapping table, it has been checked which of the properties were supported by most of the vocabularies, and which ones were judged useful by the members of the group present at the Face to Face meeting in Barcelona.
+A list of properties by a cross validation between the member's opinion and the popularity of the properties across the vocabularies has been selected in order to get some level of objectiveness.